Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 Admire it for as long as you deem worthy, since this happens to be the burial site of King Olav II...the patron saint of Norway.

 ​<br/>
-If you're still up for walking, and of course you are because it's cheaper than the buses, lets head a bit farther north, past the fine shopping and michelin restaraunts
+If you're still up for walking, and of course you are because it's cheaper than the buses, lets head a bit farther north, past the fine shopping and Michelin restaraunts
 ​<br/>

-and towards Stiftsgården, where you'll admire ALL THE CONSTRUCTION BECAUSE ITS MARCH AN NOT MAY.
+and towards Stiftsgården, where you'll admire ALL THE CONSTRUCTION BECAUSE ITS MARCH AND NOT MAY.
 ​<br/>
 **NEXT**
 ​<br/>